-We are looking at the relationship between the biochemical properties of meat and cereal proteins and how these proteins function in processed meat products and based goods.
+We are looking at the relationship between the biochemical properties of meat and cereal proteins and how these proteins function in processed meat products and grain-based goods.
 We are studying the underlying mechanisms of protein gelation and emulsification, two functional properties critical in many food products.
-Several projects are underway in cooperation with the cherry industry in Michigan to develop new products, improve existing products and develop new uses for cherries.
-One project is looking at the antioxidant activities of selected cherry components.
-Much of this research will lead to expanded markets for Michigan agricultural products.
+Several projects have been in cooperation with the cherry industry in Michigan to develop new products, improve existing products and develop new uses for cherries.
+One project looked at the antioxidant activities of selected cherry components.
+Much of this research can lead to expanded markets for Michigan agricultural products.